functional-koans/clojure-koans/README.md

 Simple solutions to the excellent clojure-koans.
-Putting them here for a simple reference during brain farts.
+Putting them here as a quick reference during brain farts.